mikkonie/flynn-git-import-test/README.md

 # python-flynn-example

-A demo Python app running Flask, which can be deployed to [Flynn](https://flynn.io).
+Modified version of a minimal Python app running Flask, to test failing pyldap include on Flynn v20170116.0p2.